10 MINUTES WITH… Annick Ireland

-One of the best places to shop luxury vegan fashion right now is on the marketplace Immaculate Vegan.
-We have been fans from the very beginning and were one of the first brands to jump on board.
-So, last week, we caught up with Founding Director Annick Ireland to find out more.
+Right now, one of the best places to shop for luxury vegan fashion is on the Immaculate Vegan marketplace.
+We have been fans from the beginning and were among the first brands to jump on board.
+So, last week, we caught up with Founding Director Annick Ireland to learn more.

-Annick is Founding Director of Immaculate Vegan and responsible for marketing, content, category development and brand acquisition.
-Her background is in marketing and branding, having held senior roles within a number of large media organisations.
+Annick is the Founding Director of Immaculate Vegan and is responsible for marketing, content, category development and brand acquisition.
+Her background is in marketing and branding, having held senior roles within a number of prominent media organisations.

 When and why did you start Immaculate Vegan?

 I became vegetarian after adopting a greyhound from the Retired Greyhound Trust, and making the link between the pets we love and all animals; and then soon after that the penny finally dropped and I became vegan.
-But I initially found it hard to find really high quality and on trend vegan bags, shoes and accessories.
-After a LOT of time on Instagram I finally found several gorgeous brands, but what struck me was that as a committed vegan it was still sometimes hard to find what I was looking for – and in all likelihood the average ‘conscious consumer’ who’s just looking to make some better choices wouldn’t find them.
+I initially found it hard to find really high-quality and on-trend vegan bags, shoes and accessories.
+After a LOT of time on Instagram, I finally found several gorgeous brands, but what struck me was that as a committed vegan, it was still sometimes hard to see what I was looking for – and in all likelihood, the average ‘conscious consumer’ who’s just looking to make some better choices wouldn’t find them.

-So I founded Immaculate Vegan to do that.
-We launched a content blog in Summer 2019 and then our full online store in Winter 2019.
-Our mission is to help drive the shift to an ethical and sustainable lifestyle that optimises happiness and wellness, for the many not the few.
-And we believe we can do this by changing the perception of the vegan lifestyle – from alternative to aspirational; and from limiting to transformational.
+So, I founded Immaculate Vegan to achieve that.
+We launched a content blog in the Summer of 2019 and our complete online store in the Winter of 2019.
+Our mission is to help drive the shift to an ethical and sustainable lifestyle that optimises happiness and wellness for the many, not the few.
+We believe we can do this by changing the perception of the vegan lifestyle – from alternative to aspirational and limiting to transformational.

 What was the initial reaction to the concept?

 We’ve been really overwhelmed with how much support we’ve had from people – brands and customers alike.
-The main response has been how impressed they’ve been to find so many amazing brands and products that are such high quality, beautifully designed, and are 100% vegan.
-A lot of people have struggled to find the beautiful things they want (and used to buy before they became vegan or vegetarian), and have been frustrated with the vegan versions they’ve come across.
+The primary response has been how impressed they’ve been to find so many amazing brands and products that are high quality, beautifully designed, and 100% vegan.
+Many people have struggled to find the beautiful things they want (and used to buy before they became vegan or vegetarian) and have been frustrated with the vegan versions they’ve come across.

 It’s summed up for me in this feedback from a customer: